antonio-morales/Fuzzing101/Exercise 9/Readme.md

 ### Previous steps

 First of all, we need the **Visual Studio compiler** installed in our system.
-For this exercise, I recommend to use Visual Studio 2019.
+For this exercise, I recommend using Visual Studio 2019.
 You can find the Visual Studio 2019 Community Edition installer [here](./Resources/vs_community.exe).

 Then we need to select and install the **"Desktop development with C++"** package: